NicoleHill641/Docs/brainpad/intro.md

 The BrainPad design is based on the TinYCLR OS's official FEZ hardware.
 This means that the BrainPad will always receive the latest TinyCLR OS updates.

 # The Future Plan
-We want your feedback.
-After years of work with hundreds of students, the BrainPad setup is simple and works through the TinyCLR OS ecosystem of boards.
-However, we are constantly working on making the use of the BrainPad yet simpler.
+ After years of working with hundreds of students, the BrainPad setup has been designed and changed to make it as simple and user-friendly as possible and uses the TinyCLR OS ecosystem of boards.
+However, we want your feedback as we are constantly working on improving the BrainPad to make it even better.

 This video shows one of the schools we worked with:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/U8yOwRuEiKE" frameborder="0" allowfullscreen></iframe>

 # The Community
 We have been working with local and online communities for years.
 Hop on our [forum](https://forums.ghielectronics.com/c/brainpad) and share the discussion now.
 Or [talk to us directly](http://brainpad.com/contact-us/) about our next local community gathering.
-Teachers and students like you are also interested in STEM & STEAM.
+Teachers and students, like you, are also interested in STEM & STEAM.

 # Firmware Update